CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

-It is also possible to use [TypeScript](https://www.typescriptlang.org), or in that matter any other language transpiling to JavaScript, to write fuzz targets, as long as a modules exporting a `fuzz` function is generated.
+It is also possible to use [TypeScript](https://www.typescriptlang.org), or in that matter any other language transpiling to JavaScript, to write fuzz targets, as long as a module exporting a `fuzz` function is generated.

 An example on how to use TypeScript to fuzz a library can be found at [examples/js-yaml/package.json](../examples/js-yaml/package.json).